Volume 50 (2004) No. 1

 The analysis of MHC gene expression, as the key molecule of the immune system, is thus an essential component of studies of immune

 responses and susceptibility to diseases.
-The MHC class I molecules present endogenously synthetized peptides to CD8
+The MHC class I molecules present endogenously synthetized peptides to CD8+ cytotoxic T cells

 (York and Rock, 1996) and these molecules (MHC I) are also recognized by inhibitory receptors of natural killer cells (Lanier, 1998).